sudheermuthyala/AWS/aws-glue/README.md

     - You pay only for the resources that you use while your jobs are running More Power:
     - AWS-Glue Automate the much of the efort in building,maintaining,and running ETL jobs.
-    - It crops your data sources identifyesdatsa formate  as suggest schema
+    - It crops your data sources identifyesdatsa formate  as suggest schemas

 ![](2022-08-17-11-09-49.png)